 After breakfast we meet with our guide and depart for Kanazawa sightseeing.

 We visit Kenroku-en Gardens – ranked as one of Japan’s top 3 gardens.
 The gardens are mesmerising to wander through.
 Plants in this lovingly cared for garden includes azaleas and traditional Japanese Trees.
-Located adjacent to Kenroku-en is Kanazawa Castle, which is accessed through Ishikawa Gate, one of the major gates of the castle.
+Located adjacent to Kenroku-en is Kanazawa Castle.

 We visit the fabulous 21st Century Museum of Contemporary Art, a new-style art museum that opened in 2004.
 It exhibits works of acclaimed contemporary artists from Japan and all over the world and is among Japan’s most popular art museums.
 The museum is a circular building, 112.5 meters in diameter, with no facade or main entrance.
 It was designed without a front or back to discourage its patrons from approaching the museum, and consequently its art, from only one direction.
 Interspersed among the public spaces of the museum are permanent installations such as Leandro Erlich’s “Swimming Pool”, a pool where people appear to be underwater and James Turrell’s “Blue Planet Sky”, an exhibit exploring light as a medium which has counterpart exhibits around the world.